 NAEYC staff review the Self-Study Report for completeness to confirm that peer reviewers have the evidence needed to conduct a site visit and Commissioners have the evidence needed to make an accreditation decision.
 The program is advised to download current report templates, use external proofreaders, and use the peer reviewer worksheets in the online resource library as quality control tools before submitting the report to NAEYC.
 If a report is not deemed by the staff to indicate sufficiently the program's readiness for a site visit, the program will be asked to revise the report to address missing or incorrect components.
-If the issues can be addressed within three weeks of receiving feedback, staff will put the program on the slate for candidacy for Commission approval (for first-time accreditation cases) and will move forward with scheduling the site visit for renewal accreditation cases.
+If the issues can be addressed within three weeks of receiving feedback, staff will put the program seeking initial accreditation on the slate for candidacy for Commission approval (for firsttime accreditation cases.
 If a program seeking first-time accreditation is unable to address the missing or incorrect components within three weeks, the program can resubmit its Self-Study Report at the next reporting deadline (September 30 or March 31).
-If a program seeking renewal accreditation is unable to address missing or incorrect components within three weeks, the program will enter Administrative Probation up to July 31 (for a program that must have a fall site visit) or December 15 (for a program that must have a spring site visit), or the next business day on which the NAEYC office is open.
-If the Renewal Self-Study Report is still incomplete after resubmitting it by July 31 or December 15, the program's accreditation will expire.
-There is no grace period for submitting a complete Self-Study Report by the July 31 or December 15 deadline.
+If a program seeking renewal accreditation is unable to address missing or incorrect components within three weeks, the program will enter Administrative Probation.
+If the program does not meet the Administrative Probation requirements by the end of the probation period the program's accreditation will expire.
+If the program does meet its probation requirements but there is less than one month until the scheduled site visit, staff may defer the visit to the following semester as peer reviewers typically receive Self-Study Reports at least one month prior to the site visit.
+The program would remain on Administrative Probation during this time.

-If staff do not deem the initial Self-Study Report submission (submitted by either March 31 or September 30) complete , and the program disagrees with this decision, the program can request that the Executive Committee of the Commission review the Self-Study Report for a determination on whether a site visit can proceed.
+If staff do not deem a Self-Study Report submission complete, and the program disagrees with this decision, the program can request that the Executive Committee of the Commission review the Self-Study Report for a determination on whether a site visit can proceed.
 Within the three-week time period for responding to staff feedback on completeness, the program must submit the request in writing describing its rationale for disagreeing.
 If the Executive Committee determines the Self-Study Report is not sufficient to hold a meaningful site visit, a renewal program's period of Administrative Probation will begin at the point that the program is notified of the Executive Committee decision.
 Programs seeking first-time accreditation can resubmit their Self-Study Report at subsequent reporting deadlines (September 30 or March 31).